-Reviewing air fryers requires consistent methodology, which is why we have developed a rigorous testing process to make sure that all of the products we review can be compared directly.
-This is how we choose the best air fryers to feature in our buying guide, and how we decide which air fryers are the top choice for certain buyers.
+How we test air fryers is both an art and a science.
+Reviewing these small kitchen appliances requires consistent methodology, which is why we have developed a rigorous testing process to make sure that all of the products we review can be compared directly.
+This is how we choose which appliances to feature in our buying guide, and how we decide which models are the top choice for certain buyers.

-We've been reviewing air fryers both at home and in our dedicated testing lab for over two years now, and as a result, we've landed on our top favorites.
+We've been reviewing air fryers both at home and in our dedicated testing lab for nearly three years now, and as a result, we've landed on our top favorites.
 That's not to say that this will never change, of course.
 We also review brand-new air fryers, as they are released or sometimes just before.
 Either way: we will always have hands-on experience with an air fryer before we recommend it.

 All of our air fryer reviews are conducted either by team members or in the case that we have no more space left on our kitchen worktops, by a freelance reviewer.
 Whilst thinking about who is the best person to test which air fryer, we always consider our writers' living situation.